DineshGujjeti/Infosys_Springboard_CodeGenie/README.md

 # 📝 Usage Guide

-1. **Login or Sign Up**
+1. **Sign Up or Log In**
-   Create an account or log in using your existing credentials.
+   - Create a new account or log in with your existing credentials.
+   - Authentication is handled securely using JWT.

-2. **Choose a Mode**
+2. **Choose What You Want To Do**
-   - **Generate Code** — Convert natural language into executable code
+   - **Generate Code** – turn natural language instructions into runnable code.
-   - **Explain Code** — Understand any snippet with AST assistance
+   - **Explain Code** – paste a code snippet and get a structured explanation.

 3. **Pick a Language**
    - Python
    - JavaScript
    - SQL

-4. **Submit Your Input**
+4. **Provide Input**
+   - For **Generate Code**: type your problem statement or description of what you want.
-   - Paste a code snippet for explanation
+   - For **Explain Code**: paste the code snippet you want clarified.
-   - OR write an instruction for code generation

-5. **View Results**
+5. **View the Result**
-   - Get a structured explanation with context from the entire codebase
+   - For explanations: see logic breakdown, step-by-step flow, and (where applicable) complexity notes.
+   - For generation: get clean, formatted code tailored to the selected language.

+6. **Interact With the Output**
-   - OR receive clean, runnable, and well-structured generated code
+   - Copy the generated code to your editor.
+   - Re-run or refine your query with more details.
+   - Toggle between **Generation** and **Explanation** modes directly from the UI.

-6. **Provide Feedback**
+7. **Give Feedback**
-   - Rate the result
+   - Rate the response quality (e.g., ⭐ 1–5).
-   - Add optional comments to help improve quality

-7. **Access History**
-   - Browse all your past queries
+   - Optionally add a short text comment about what worked and what didn’t.

+8. **Explore Your History**
+   - Open the **History** section to:
-   - Revisit explanations and generated code
+     - Revisit past prompts and outputs.
-   - Track timestamps, languages, and modes
-   - Continue learning at your own pace
+     - Filter by language, mode (generation/explanation), or date.
+     - Re-run older queries with updated models.

 ---

 # 🛡 Admin Controls

-Admins have access to additional management tools:

-- **Manage User Roles**
-  Promote/demote users, control admin access (max 2 admins)
+Admin users get access to an extended, role-based control panel:

+- **User & Role Management**
+  - View the list of all registered users.
+  - Promote or demote users between regular and admin roles (with a cap on total admins).
+  - Lock or unlock accounts if misuse is detected.

+- **System Usage Overview**
+  - Monitor how often each module is used (generation vs explanation).
+  - See active users, returning users, and new signups over time.

-- **Track System-Wide Analytics**
+- **Language & Feature Analytics**
-  Understand how users interact with the platform

-- **Explore Trending Queries**
-  Identify most common prompts and code patterns

-- **View Feedback Quality**
-  Analyze ratings and recurring user concerns
+  - Track which languages (Python / JS / SQL) are used most.
+  - Inspect the distribution of queries across code generation and code explanation.

+- **Feedback & Quality Monitoring**
+  - View average ratings over time.
+  - Drill into low-rated responses to understand pain points.
+  - Browse feedback comments to guide improvements.

-- **Monitor Model & System Stats**
+- **Audit & Logs**
-  Evaluate performance, usage frequency, and error trends
+  - Access summarized logs of user actions (without exposing sensitive content).
+  - Use this data for debugging, moderation, and system tuning.

 ---

 # 📊 History & Analytics

+CodeGenie keeps structured logs so both users and admins can understand how the app is being used.

-### 🔍 What Gets Logged
+### 🔐 What Gets Stored

-Every user action (based on configuration) is captured with:
+Each interaction can include:

+- User identifier
-- Code snippet / prompt
+- Code snippet or prompt (sanitized/limited as configured)
-- AI-generated output
+- Model output (generated code or explanation)
-- User identity
-- Programming language
+- Selected language (Python / JS / SQL)
-- Mode (Generation / Explanation)
+- Mode (Code Generation / Code Explanation)
-- Timestamp
+- Timestamp of the request
-- Ratings & feedback
+- Feedback rating and optional text comment

-### 📈 What Admins Can Visualize
+### 📈 What You Can See

-The Admin Dashboard provides insights such as:
+**For Users:**

+- A personal **History** view that allows you to:
+  - Scroll through past sessions.
+  - Re-open previous prompts.
+  - Copy old outputs.
+  - Compare how explanations or generations improve over time.

+**For Admins (Analytics Dashboard):**

+- **Trend charts**
-- Daily/weekly usage trend charts
+  - Daily/weekly request counts.
+  - Growth of active users.
-- Model usage heatmaps
+- **Language usage stats**
-- Feedback-driven word clouds
-- Language distribution & popularity
+  - Popularity of Python vs JS vs SQL.
+- **Feature usage**
+  - How often “Generate” vs “Explain” is used.
-- Engagement metrics
+- **Feedback insights**
+  - Average rating per time window.
+  - Word cloud or summary of common feedback terms.
+- **System health indicators**
+  - Error rates, failed requests, or timeout counts (if tracked).

+These insights help guide improvements to the models, UI, and user experience.

 ---